Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BxAAQTxvy-Y.md

 ### Transcript

-> direct text 10 12 when i don't think that will happen for a long time
+> direct text 10 12 when I don't think that will happen for a long time